Bob is a student of mine—he took the Tax-Savvy Expat: Entrepreneur course. Let’s talk about Bob’s tax situation before and after taking the course.

 - pay more for advertising and content in his affiliate marketing business.

-It’s also just put him on a better footing to grow in the future, knowing that his tax savings will grow right along with his income.
+It’s also just put him on a better footing to grow in the future.

 You can do the same thing